 The region of Southern Maryland is a peninsula bordered by the Potomac River to the west and the Chesapeake Bay to the east.
 While predominantly rural, the landscape of the Southern region has areas with dense population and suburban development, particularly along the Route 301 corridor and closer to the Washington D.C. area.
 Steep cliffs can be found along the Chesapeake Bay shoreline and along areas of the Potomac River.
 Most of the streams, creeks and rivers experience tidal influences and have brackish water (a mix of fresh and salt water.)
 The Lower Potomac, Anacostia, Patuxent and Wicomico rivers are among the major waterways in the region, but hundreds of smaller streams, creeks and rivers abound providing numerous opportunities for recreational boating.

 This water trail guide covers approximately 115 miles of the lower Potomac River from Washington DC to the Chesapeake Bay.
 The six-map set shows access and support facilities along the Maryland and Virginia shorelines and is a great resource for paddlers, boaters, anglers or outdoor enthusiasts interested in the Lower Potomac.
 These maps are printed regular paper and are packaged in a cardstock folder.
 They are not waterproof.
-This map is currently out of stock.
-Click here to view or download an electronic version of the guide.
+This map is currently out of print.
+Download an electronic version of the Lower Potomac guide.

 The Patuxent River Commission in partnership with a host of other agencies and partners in Maryland has been working to create a larger, more comprehensive map of the Patuxent River Water Trail.
-To date, a concept map of the trail has been created and can be viewed online at www.patuxentwatertrail.org/pdf/Patuxent_RiverTrail_v2006.pdf.
-Additional information, maps and access information for paddling the Patuxent River can be found by visiting www.patuxentwatertrail.org.
+To learn more visit http://patuxentwatertrail.org/

 Call 1-877-224-7229to report any of the following